AdaCore/gnatdashboard/README.md

 GNATdashboard contains a driver program, GNAThub, which:

 * executes all GNAT tools and stores the results in a database
-* creates a configuration file for your project ready to use by sonar-runner (`sonar-project.properties`)
+* creates a configuration file for your project ready to use by sonar-scanner (`sonar-project.properties`)
-* launches the sonar-runner
+* launches the sonar-scanner

-The SonarQube Runner is reading the results from the database created by the driver GNAThub.
+The SonarQube Scanner is reading the results from the database created by the driver GNAThub.

 For more information, the full manual is available at: